 DED and the beetles are declared pests under the AB Agricultural Pests Act and the DED prevention/control measures are enforceable under this act.

 To report a DED suspect elm tree or for more information, call the STOPDED hotline at 1-877-837-ELMS or check out the web site at www.stopded.org.

 Our elms are a treasure that we cannot afford to lose.
 Check out the https://open.alberta.ca/dataset/province-wide-elm-tree-inventory-update-2017

 We must stay vigilant to keep our elms healthy.

 Notice of Weed Control Program

-Identification of these specific weeds can be found in the Weed Control Act and Weed Control Regulation.
+Identification of these specific weeds can be found online at: Alberta Weed Control Act, Regulations.

 What you can do:

-- Destroy/remove Prohibited Noxious and Noxious weeds from your yard.
-Be sure to remove the entire plant and roots if possible, careful not to dislodge possible seeds).
+- Remove prohibited noxious and noxious weeds from your yard or property (be sure to remove the entire plant and roots if possible, careful not to dislodge possible seeds).

-- Let your neighbors know if you find a Prohibited Noxious or Noxious Weed on your property, it may have spread.
+- Let your neighbors know if you find a prohibited noxious or noxious weed on your property as it may have spread.

 - Dispose of the weeds by double bagging the plant and placing it in your regular garbage disposal.
-DO NOT COMPOST (seeds will spread in new soil).
+DO NOT COMPOST as seeds will spread in new soil.